Participating preferred stock

 Participating preferred stock is preferred stock that provides a specific dividend that is paid before any dividends are paid to common stock holders, and that takes precedence over common stock in the event of a liquidation.
-This form of financing is used by private equity investors and venture capital (VC) firms.
+This form of financing is typically used by private equity investors and venture capital (VC) firms.

 Holders of participating preferred stock have the choice between two payoffs: a liquidation preference or an optional conversion.
 In a liquidation, they first get their money back at the original purchase price, the balance of any proceeds is then shared between common and participating preferred stock as though all convertible stock was converted.
 In an optional conversion, all shares are converted into common stock.
 Holders of participating preferred stock will always pick the option with the highest payoff.

 In a liquidation, participating shares distribute the remaining assets with common stock pro rata.
 Pro rata means as a function of number of common shares on an as converted basis.
 The remaining proceeds are distributed based on ownership.